CALL FOR PROPOSALS - ALA Annual Virtual 2021

-The American Library Association's International Relations Round Table Papers and Projects Committee invites proposals for presentations to be made at the next ALA Annual Conference in Chicago, IL, USA.
-Presentations will be delivered at the International Papers Session scheduled in June 2020.
+The American Library Association's International Relations Round Table Papers and Projects Committee invites proposals for an On-Demand presentation at the 2021 American Library Association Annual Conference, scheduled to take place virtually from June 23-29, 2021.

 The International Papers and Projects Session provides librarians with an opportunity to exchange information about library services, collections and projects throughout the world.
 The program also serves to stimulate the interest of U.S. librarians in international library matters.
-The 2020 International Papers and Projects theme is: Expanding Worldviews: How Libraries Create Awareness of the UN Sustainable Development Goals and Inspire Change.
+The 2021 International Papers and Projects theme is Strengthening Societies: Libraries as Critical Institutions in Helping Communities Manage Change.

 Possible topics related to this theme may include-but are not limited to: